SeleniumHQ/seleniumhq.github.io/docs_source_files/content/webdriver/page_loading_strategy.en.md

 ---

 Defines the current session's page loading strategy.
-By default, when selenium loads a page, it follows the _normal_ pageLoadStrategy.
+By default, when Selenium WebDriver loads a page, it follows the _normal_ pageLoadStrategy.
 It is always recommended to stop downloading additional resources (like images, css, js) when the page loading takes lot of time.